 The Bureau of Indian Affairs (BIA) offers aid to students who demonstrate financial need, who are at least one-fourth American Indian or Alaskan native, and who are from a federally recognized tribe.
 To obtain more information, contact your tribal education officer at a BIA area office.
 Other important resources include the Bureau of Indian Education (https://www.bie.edu/ParentsStudents/Grants/), the American Indian Graduate Center (http://www.aigcs.org), and the American Indian College Fund (http://collegefund.org).

 The National Hispanic Scholarship Fund provides scholarships for undergraduate and graduate students of Hispanic background.
 Students must be U.S. citizens or permanent residents of Mexican American, Puerto Rican, Cuban, Caribbean, Central American, or South-American heritage.
 For more information see www.hsf.net

 The University of Alabama participates in GEM, a national applied science and engineering education consortium.
-UA students from ethnic minority groups can receive awards to pursue a master’s degree in an engineering or applied science field.
+UA students from ethnic minority groups can receive awards to pursue a master’s or doctoral degrees.
 Visit http://www.gemfellowship.org for more information.
 You can also contact Gregory Singleton (engineering students), or Andrew Goodliffe (all other students) for more information.